A White Pine is a majestic evergreen when planted as a

 White pines love moist soils and have a

 fast rate of growth.
-My record for growth is 62" on a white pine growing along
+My record for growth in one year is 62" on a white pine growing along

 Knowles creek.
 Early growth can be phenomenal slowing as the tree